foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 # ...

 All fields are optional and do not have to be provided.
 In case a field is not defined in a manifest file, it must be provided in CLI when executing a relevant `sncast` command.
+Profiles allow you to define different sets of configurations for various environments or use cases.
+For more details, see the [profiles explanation](../projects/configuration.md).

 #### `url`